-Businesses should respect the interests of and be responsive to all its stakeholders maintains a dynamic and strategic stakeholder engagement process where it identifies key stakeholder groups from the larger universe of all possible stakeholders.
+Stakeholders play an important role to maintain sustainable operations of the organization.
+The Company maintains a dynamic and strategic stakeholder engagement process where it identifies key stakeholder groups from the larger universe of all possible stakeholders.
 This is done after considering the material influence each group has on the Company's ability to create value (and vice-versa).